 The reviewer comments or "summary statement" will be available in the NIH Commons about 1 month after the study section meets.
 The summary statement will include a paragraph summarizing the strengths and weaknesses of your application and at least two reviewers' written critiques.
 If the study section had concerns about your application that will have to be resolved prior to an award (e.g., concerns about animal use or human subjects), or the reviewers recommended a shorter fellowship term than what you requested, that information will also be in your summary statement.
 If your application was considered noncompetitive and was not discussed, this will also be indicated in your Commons account.

-A: Contact your program director to discuss the situation.
+Contact your program director to discuss the situation.
 In most cases, a conversation with your program director will be sufficient to resolve your concerns.
 If you have new publications or data that address reviewers' criticisms, your program director may request an update before funding decisions are made.
 If you think that the review process was seriously flawed (e.g., the reviewers were biased or they made factual errors that had a major effect on your priority score), contact your program director immediately to discuss the possibility of an appeal.
-Appeals of fellowship reviews are considered by the NIGMS Fellowship Oversight Group (FOG).
-If the FOG agrees that the review was flawed, they can recommend that your application be deferred for a re-review.
+Appeals of fellowship reviews are considered by the NIGMS Council.
+If Council agrees that the review was flawed, they can recommend that your application be deferred for a re-review.
 Keep in mind, though, that serious flaws in the review process are rare.
 Most disagreements with reviewers are differences in scientific opinion, which are not grounds for appeal.
-Note also that funding decisions cannot be appealed (see Q35).
+Note also that funding decisions cannot be appealed (see

 If your program director can't offer you a fellowship, s/he won't call you to tell you that.
 However, don't assume that a fellowship won't be forthcoming if your program director hasn't called you.
 It's possible that s/he hasn't had a chance to call you yet, or s/he may be planning to offer you a fellowship if another applicant declines his/her offer.
 If you're tired of waiting for the phone to ring, or you have to make a decision about whether to accept another fellowship, contact your program director for an update on the status of your application.